Although I usually choose healthy meat options on my carnivore diet, eating Spam is one of my guilty pleasures.

 - Hormel Foods' Official Website

-The product's popularity continued to grow after World War II, and today, Spam varieties are sold in more than 40 countries around the world.
+The product's popularity grew after World War II, and today, Spam varieties are sold in more than 40 countries worldwide.

 Today, Spam products are so popular that a Spam museum opened in Austin, Minnesota.
 Founded in 1991, it is a must-visit destination for Spam fans [2].